 Some evidence that former is an older term that was eventually displaced by firmer can be found in Richard Neves’s 1736 Builder’s Dictionary which mentions a “Firmer or Former” chisel in a list of chisel types:

-Although Moxon was not a carpenter by trade and might conceivably have got the term wrong (note the liassez faire attitude to spelling in the 18th century – both these extracts are from the same edition of the dictionary!) and it also possible that Neve simply repeated the mistake, I think the more likely explanation is that both terms were in use in the C17th.
+Although Moxon was not a carpenter by trade and might conceivably have got the term wrong (particularly given the liassez faire attitude to spelling in the 18th century – both the extracts above are from the same edition of the dictionary!) and it is also possible that Neve simply repeated the mistake, I think the more plausible explanation is that both terms were in use in the C17th.

 It is now generally accepted that many of the etchings in Moxon’s book were based on illustrations from an earlier French publication, André Félibien’s Des Principes de L’architecture (1676), and indeed this book shows a similar range of chisels:

-Félibien’s descriptions do not seem to completely match Moxon’s, in particular the first chisel is described as having two bevels whereas Moxon clearly describes it as having a single bevel2)“basil” to use his term, so it is reasonable to ask whether the pictures of french tools matched exactly their counterparts in England.
+Félibien’s descriptions do not exactly match Moxon’s, in particular, the first chisel is described as having two bevels whereas Moxon clearly describes it as having a single bevel(or “basil” to use his term), so it is reasonable to ask whether the illustrations of the french tools matched exactly their equivalents in England.